rubaet4ever/TetonWebAutomation/README.md

 <h1 align="left">TetonShopElectronics_Web_Automation</h1>

-Teton Web Automation(Register, Login, Reset Passwordss, Products-Add, Delete & Checkout, About us, Contact us and FAQ) Pages.
+Teton Web Automation(Register, Login, Reset Passwords, Products-Add, Delete & Checkout, About us, Contact us and FAQ) Pages.

-I have implemented using java language with Web-automation test project , TestNG and In this project work with Selenium Web-Driver, Json.
+I have implemented using Java language with Web-automation test project, TestNG, and I worked with Selenium Web-Driver, JSON, in this project.

 The website link is http://shop.tetonelectronics.com/